Incorporating Arabic Varieties in the Communicative Classroom

 - What is the reason behind Qatar Foundation International’s (QFI) stance to include dialects in the Arabic classroom?

 QFI’s approach to expose learners of the Arabic language to an Arabic dialect alongside MSA is based on two main reasons.
 First, native speakers of Arabic living in the Arabic-speaking world use both MSA and a dialect daily.
 Therefore, it only makes sense for us to mimic these real-world situations by exposing our students to authentic uses of the language at an early stage of the learning process of Arabic.
 This approach adopted by QFI also comes in line with the American Council on the Teaching of Foreign Language (ACTFL) National Standards for Foreign Language Education that states the following: “In oral communication, contemporary speakers of Arabic do not observe a strict separation between fusHa and ‘ammiya, but mix them in varying degrees depending on the level of formality of the situation, the complexity of the subject matter, the identity of co-participants in the conversation, and their own levels of control of fusHa.
 An essential part of knowing Arabic is knowing both the fusHa and one or more ‘ammiyas, and mastering how, when, and to what extent to mix them, either by introducing colloquialisms into fusHa or by bringing fusHa structures into ‘ammiya.
 Being aware of this continuum of language use will serve teachers well since it applies to heritage language speakers and to those who are learning it as a foreign language” (NSFLEP, 2006, p.
 116).
 Incorporating a dialect within the classroom better reflects the realities of the Arabic sociolinguistic situation where a mixture of both formal and colloquial Arabic is used in everyday speaking situations, mass media, and more increasingly in writing.
 In recent years, we have seen increased evidence that Arabic dialects are becoming part of the literary scene; some novels have been written entirely in an Arabic dialect, while others exhibit a mix between MSA for narration and a dialect for dialogues.
-MSA and Arabic dialects coexist, interact and influence one another on a daily basis.
+MSA and Arabic dialects coexist, interact and influence one another daily.
 It is imperative that Arabic teaching and learning demonstrate these variations inside the classroom, so that learners of Arabic may have full exposure to a wide variety of communicative contexts in Arabic.
 An extension of this includes teaching a variety of vocabulary.
 For example, words such as عندي instead of لديَّ and the يلبس instead of يرتدي are words used in MSA and the dialects and in each instance, both can be taught and included in the classroom.
 This helps to underscore the connection between these varieties of Arabic.
 Exposure to such words, and others, will take place at the higher levels as the learners are exposed to more written and spoken texts.
 Second, one cannot learn a language without learning about the cultures that come with that language.
 Culture and language are thus inexplicably connected.
 Learners who are learning Arabic should have good knowledge and understanding of Arab culture.
 QFI believes that incorporating an Arabic dialect into the classroom at an early stage will allow students to have a better and broader understanding of Arab cultures.
 The absence of dialect from a classroom is tantamount to depriving learners from an essential cultural experience that exists in any language classroom.
 Teaching about the cultures of the Arab world comes through when teaching Arabic – teaching culture is not an add on, or separate, from the teaching of Arabic.

 - What is meant by including both MSA and an Arabic dialect inside the classroom?
 Does this mean that we should teach students each vocabulary item and structure in both MSA and dialect?